Monday, 22 July 2024

 Introduction

-The RunBaseBatch class extends the RunBase class and allows one to create classes (jobs) that can be added to the batch queue.
-Once the job has been added to the queue, it will be executed by the batch server.
-This concept is known as batch processing.
+The RunBaseBatch class extends the RunBase class and allows creating classes (jobs) that can be added to the batch queue.
+Once added, the batch server executes the job, a process known as batch processing.

 Persistence